How to Trim a Screen Recording

 Drop your screen recording

-Drag and drop your MP4, WebM, MKV, or other video file onto the editor.
+Drag and drop your MP4, MOV, or WebM screen recording onto the editor.
 The file stays on your device.

 Set start and end points on the timeline